enoklearn/engineering/modules/human-experience.md

    With this topic, you'll be able to demonstrate the knowledge required to collaborate with digital product designer you work with.

    #### Learning Outcomes
-   * Explain the role a digital product designer plays on a software team.
+   * Explain the role a digital product designer plays on a software team
-   * Identify what you need from a designer in relation to software tasks.
+   * Identify what you need from a designer in relation to software tasks
-   * Recognize common design tools, and design methodologies when working with designers.
+   * Recognize common design tools, and design methodologies when working with designers

    #### Resources
    * [6 tasty ways for designers and developers to collaborate better - Invision `Article`](https://www.invisionapp.com/inside-design/designer-developer-collaboration-ideas/)